gitkraken/gitlens-docs/gitlens/GL-Agents.md

 ### Completed

-The agent finished its current task and changes are ready for inspection or review.
+The agent finished its current task.
+Changes are ready for inspection or review.

 ---

-# Using the Agent Sessions Panel
+## Use the Agent Sessions Panel

-GitLens 18 adds a dedicated Agent Sessions panel available from:

-- The Home View
-- The Commit Graph sidebar

-The Agent Sessions panel provides a centralized place to monitor all active sessions.
+GitLens 18 adds a dedicated Agent Sessions panel available from the Home View and the Commit Graph sidebar.
+The panel provides a centralized place to monitor all active sessions.

-## Features
+### Panel Features

 The panel includes: